shntrnkgw/basic-data-processing-tutorials/day4.md

     print(sintheta)
 ```

+This is just a very basic functionality of NumPy.
+You are highly encouraged to go through a tutorial (e.g., [NumPy quickstart](https://numpy.org/doc/stable/user/quickstart.html)).

 ## 3. Matplotlib hands-on
 Just looking at printed values is not fun at all.
 Now let's learn how to visualize the data.